Thursday, April 24, 2014

 Starring: Nathan Phillips, Cassandra Magrath, Kestie Morassi

-Based on a real murder case known as the Backpacker Murders, Two English tourists, Liz and Kristy and their Australian friend Ben are on a trip to the land down under, partying their nights away as they journey across hot desserts and wildlife to see a 30,000 year old crater known as Wolfe Creek.
-Upon reaching said destination, however, they find themselves under the complications that their car won't start and stranded as day passes to night.
-They are soon rescued by a Mick Taylor (John Jarrett), an outback hick who tows them to his home and invited them to stay overnight around his camp until help arrives in the morning.
-Needless to say, if Mick's eccentric nature was not a clear sign of a problem, the tourists will soon find out his real intentions as rotting corpses are found and a hunting rifle is drawn at them.
+Based on a real murder case known as the Backpacker Murders, English tourists Liz and Kristy and their Australian friend Ben are on a trip to the land down under, partying their nights away as they journey across hot desserts and wildlife to see a 30,000 year old crater known as Wolfe Creek.
+Upon reaching said destination, however, they find themselves under the complications that their car won't start and they're stranded as day passes to night.
+They are soon rescued by a Mick Taylor (John Jarrett), an outback hick who tows them to his home and invites them to stay overnight around his camp until help arrives in the morning.
+Needless to say, as if Mick's eccentric nature was not a clear sign of a problem, the tourists will soon find out his real intentions as rotting corpses are found and a hunting rifle is drawn at them.

-Knowing his sudden presence is too good to be a true good Samaritan, we anxiously wait for him to snap; when it did happen, it was all too suddenly as we're re-introduced to our casts in media res of a horrendous situation, gagged, beaten and assaulted.
+Knowing his sudden presence is too good to be a true Samaritan, we anxiously wait for him to snap; when it does happen, it's all too suddenly as we're re-introduced to our casts in media res of a horrendous situation, gagged, beaten and assaulted.
 Around this part, it's all familiar footings as Mick engages to a cat-and-mouse game to the unfortunate backpackers, torturing and hunting them at the dead of night.
 Some old cliches are found around this act but they're thankfully overshadowed by a level of intensity and realism of the situation, creepy even as Mick's witty comebacks has a bit of sick naturalism in it. (though his sudden ability to reappear in the right moment in the right time is sheer movie magic) There's also some nice grainy visual that utilizes night shots of vast plains and rocky mountains, coming up as a bit of a taunt at the victims as if showing how helpless they are in their predicament.

 While there is a bit of wait before all this chaos happens, it's well worth it; the movie is notorious, unsettling and brutal, pulling off the most terrifying acts of depravity and torture despite the miniature kill count.
-Genius actually as with only two leads trying to escape we get to focus more of our attention to them, thus amplifying the tension; just goes to show that a slasher can sometimes work without a high bodycount just so long as the thrill pumps it running and fear, may it be the casts' or ours, keeps it alive.
+Genius actually as with only two leads trying to escape we get to focus more of our attention on them, thus amplifying the tension; just goes to show that a slasher can sometimes work without a high bodycount just so long as the thrill pumps it running and fear, may it be the casts' or ours, keeps it alive.
 (And judging from the appalled "normie" critics, I think this movie pulled its job quite perfectly!)